 - Cheesecake– Healthy cheesecake with over 30 grams of protein per serving.

 - Line an 8 x 8 inch loaf pan or cake tin with parchment paper and set aside.

-- In a mixing bowl, add your ground oats and vanilla protein powder and set aside.
+- In a mixing bowl, add your oat flour and vanilla protein powder and set aside.

-- In a microwave safe bowl or stovetop, combine your peanut butter with brown rice syrup and melt together.
+- In a microwave-safe bowl or stovetop, combine your peanut butter with brown rice syrup and melt together.
 Whisk to ensure it is combined.
 Pour into the dry mixture and mix until fully incorporated.
-If batter happens to still be crumbly, add water/milk until a thick batter remains.
+If the batter happens to still be crumbly, add water/milk until a thick batter remains.

 Disclosure: This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.